gary4512/autocimkg/README.md

 Contrarily, relationship types are used to filter and standardise extracted competency relationships.
 Last but not least, AutoCimKG manages comprehensive metadata and realises a relational metadata repository in the connected PostgreSQL/Apache AGE database.
 Thus, it allows to store and retrieve data sources, KG version information, system logs, LLM as well as system configurations and applied ontologies.
-In addition, the assembled KG encodes embedded (i.e. fact-level) provenance about editors, sources and generation as well as invalidation moments.
+In addition, the assembled property graph encodes embedded (i.e. fact-level) provenance about editors, sources and generation as well as invalidation moments.
 <br/>
 <br/>
 The artefact AutoCimKG was developed in the course of a master's thesis.
 Further information about the project is provided there.